 The adoption of certified electronic health record technology (CEHRT) requires time, money, and most importantly people.
 An ongoing debate among health information technology (IT) experts currently centers on the lack of available health IT professionals and training resources.

-Last week’s meeting of the Health Information Technology Policy Committee Certification/Adoption Workforce focused on the challenge of providing eligible professionals and hospitals with the training and staffing resources to get them through not only implementing of an EHR system but also sustaining that system through future stages of meaningful use.
-The Health IT Workforce Development Subgroup identified a number of challenges that providers encounter on their way to become meaningful users in the Centers for Medicare & Medicaid Services (CMS) EHR Incentive Programs.
+of the Health Information Technology Policy Committee Certification/Adoption Workforce focused on the challenge of providing eligible professionals and hospitals with the training and staffing resources to get them through not only implementing of an EHR system but also sustaining that system through future stages of meaningful use

 The second challenge is time, namely being able to allow staff to attend health IT training.
 Currently, meaningful users find themselves in the first phase of meaningful use, but they will face new requirements and evolutions in health IT as the program moves forward.
 To keep with innovation, providers must be able to receive training as new requirements emerge or have access to health IT professionals capable of supporting them.
 Not only must future stages of meaningful use update technology, but also they need to upgrade and advance the skills of health IT users.